giubots/MultimodalChatbotCreator/framework/README.md

   valid.
 * XOR: Similar to a PARALLEL, but allows the user to choose exactly one of the options.
 * OR: Similar to a PARALLEL, but it is completed when the user has chosen at least one of the options.

+### The NLU Adapters

+These classes allow to use a single callback to handle both text and data input, because they translate the text input into data.
+The `NoNluAdapter` takes as a parameter the list of all the keys the callbacks expect to find in the data dictionary, and when parsing an utterance simply puts it in a dictionary as the value for each of the keys provided.
+The `RasaNlu` instead uses a trained rasa interpreter to extract an intent and entities from the utterance.
+Have a look at the code documentation for more info.